Pedestrian detection: Motion-based detection

 When the conditions permit (fixed camera, stationary lighting conditions, etc.), background subtraction can help to detect pedestrians.
 Background subtraction classifies the pixels of video streams as either background, where no motion is detected, or foreground, where motion is detected.
 This procedure highlights the silhouettes (the connected components in the foreground) of every moving element in the scene, including people.
 An algorithm has been developed, at the university of Liège, to analyze the shape of these silhouettes in order to detect the humans.
 Since the methods that consider the silhouette as a whole and perform a single classification are, in general, highly sensitive to shape defects, a part-based method splitting the silhouettes in a set of smaller regions has been proposed to decrease the influence of defects.
 To the contrary of other part-based approaches, these regions do not have any anatomical meaning.
 This algorithm has been extended to the detection of humans in 3D video streams.

 Detection using multiple cameras

 Fleuret et al. suggested a method for integrating multiple calibrated cameras for detecting multiple pedestrians.
 In this approach, The ground plane is partitioned into uniform, non-overlapping grid cells, typically with size of 25 by 25 (cm).
 The detector produces a Probability Occupancy Map (POM), it provides an estimation of the probability of each grid cell to be occupied by a person.
 Given two to four synchronized video streams taken at eye level and from different angles, this method can effectively combine a generative model with dynamic programming to accurately follow up to six individuals across thousands of frames in spite of significant occlusions and lighting changes.
 It can also derive metrically accurate trajectories for each one of them.

+While standard multi-camera systems often struggle with low-light 'edge cases,' newer frameworks incorporate multi-modal sensor fusion to detect non-upright pedestrians.
+For instance, combining Long-Wave Infrared (LWIR), Near-Infrared (NIR) stereo vision, and ultrasonic sensors allows for the detection of falling or collapsed humans with high accuracy (up to 98.2%), providing a critical safety layer for autonomous vehicles in zero-visibility conditions.